OfficeDev/Mail-API-Win10-UWP/README.md

 1. Open Visual Studio 2015.
 2. File | New | Project...
 3. Select Visual C# | Windows | Universal | Blank App (Universal Windows)
+4. Uncheck the box for *Show telemetry in the Windows Dev Center* because this is a sample project only.
 4. Name the Project MailClientWin10App.
 Click **OK**
 5. In Solution Explorer right-click on References then click Add Connected Service.
 Select **Office 365 APIs** then click **Configure**.
 6. Enter you Office 365 developer domain (i.e. contosodev.onmicrosoft.com), click Next and enter your developer tenant credentials.